hbarrington/hangman-api/README.md

 ## Results
 * Getting things pushed to ECS' Container Repository was easy - one extra step in my normal workflow that could easily be scripted.
 * Configuring ECS was non-trivial but there was a lot of flexibility and power both in load balancing and scale-out.
   * Service Discovery within an ECS cloud isn't available OOTB.
 This is a big one if you're trying to host microservices.
 They suggest using a dedicated service ([Weave](https://www.weave.works/guides/service-discovery-and-load-balancing-with-weave-on-amazon-ecs-2/), etc.) or rolling your own using Route53 and a [go script](https://github.com/awslabs/service-discovery-ecs-dns).
 This is in sharp contrast to K8s who has this OOTB and it's easy to use.
+Instead I used an internal ELB for the service to work against and then passed the ELB's DNS name into the [task defintion via env variable](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions)

 ## Notes
 * ECS requires lots of attributes for task definitions (their version of kubernetes' controllers) - a little bit of research gives a lot of power though